 Ready at Dawn

-Ready at Dawn is another Oculus subsidiary that was acquired in June 2020 to create virtual reality titles for the platform.
+Ready at Dawn is another Oculus subsidiary acquired in June 2020 to create virtual reality titles for the platform.

 In addition to the CRM platform, Kustomer also offers chatbots that use artificial intelligence to interpret customer intent, enable self-service, and resolve queries more efficiently.

-In March 2014, Facebook acquired solar-powered drone manufacturer Ascenta for $20 million.
-The move was seen as a response to Google’s purchase of a similar company as part of a race to connect remote locations around the world to the internet.
+The move was seen as a response to Google’s purchase of a similar company as part of a race to connect remote locations worldwide to the internet.